ExistensialReset/flowmosr/README.md

 ## ❌ What Flow is not

 Flow is not something you join.
+> Flow is a living architecture for human flourishing, built to be tested in the smallest possible unit: a few people, one week, one shift in how we care for each other.
 Not a belief system.
 Not a call to abandon your life.